Master of Professional Accountancy | Admissions

 GMAT scores are valid for up to five years from your test date.
 Exam results should be sent to UC Irvine institution code: 0DP-7R-40.
 For more information on the GMAT, visit: mba.com.

-Interviews are required for admission and are conducted by a member of the Admissions Committee.
-The interview is a way for us to evaluate your interpersonal and communication skills, as well as an opportunity for you to ask questions and determine whether the Merage School is right for you.
+Interviews are required for admission.
+The interview is a way for us to evaluate your interpersonal and communication skills.

 How it works: